vitorpereiraa/parallel-image-processing/report/README.md

 #### Conditional Blur Filter - Conclusions

 Conditional Blur had different results when compared to the normal Blur.
 This difference might be due to the additional calculation of the condition which alters how many pixels get affected by the filter.
-Forkjoins proved much more effective with this filter than they were with the normal Blur.
+Multithread and Forkjoins proved much more effective with this filter than they were with the normal Blur.
 Also, most garbage collectors had similar performance and G1 even managed to get ahead.

 ### Conclusion